 Providing your employees with decent holiday allowances and other types of leave as needed, makes them feel appreciated, supported, and comfortable to work for you.

-Second, this type of absences are easier to manage for a company compared to other types of absence as you can plan in advance and arrange cover with enough warning.
+Second, this type of absence is easier to manage for a company compared to other types of absence as you can plan in advance and arrange cover with enough warning.

 Quadrant 2 – Planned and Illegitimate